hellolucas/TokenScript/examples/erc20/DeFi/Login/instructions.md

 - In the AlphaWallet settings choose 'enable dev override', allow the app access to file structure then drag and drop the file into the AlphaWallet directory at root or upload to sdcard/AlphaWallet using the Device File Explorer.
 - If the 'enable dev override' is not chosen inside the app, it will not be able to pick up files in this directory.

-## Publishing your Tokenscript
+## Publishing your Tokenscript (#publishing-your-tokenscript)
 To test your current .tsml file, you can simply drop in onto your device with the instructions provided by step 3.
 As of now, we are serving signed tsml files from a server that the device can pull from to load into it's corresponding token card.

-If you would like to publish your own tsml file to run on this server, create a PR in (this)[https://github.com/AlphaWallet/TokenScript-Repo] repo and we will review it.
+If you would like to publish your own tsml file to run on this server, create a PR in [this repo](https://github.com/AlphaWallet/TokenScript-Repo) repo and we will review it.